rokumatsumoto/boyutluseyler/README.md

 Yet another 3D model repository

-"boyutlu şeyler" is a Turkish word that means "dimensional things".
-This is a [3D model repository](https://en.wikipedia.org/wiki/3D_printing_marketplace) web application powered by Ruby on Rails and Vue.js that provides the basic functions you'd expect from a repository, such as add, filter, list, preview, download, like, etc.
+"boyutlu şeyler" with English translation "dimensional things" is a [3D model repository](https://en.wikipedia.org/wiki/3D_printing_marketplace) web application powered by Ruby on Rails and Vue.js that provides the basic functions you'd expect from a repository, such as add, filter, list, preview, download, like, etc.

 Its goals are: Having an easy to use and simple user interface, ensuring active participation of users, and providing a codebase for users to contribute to the app.
 The project is still in its infancy but the codebase can be a reference for your web development journey.